Few-Shot Object Detection: A Comprehensive Survey

 In the refinement branch of MPSR~\cite{MPSR-eecv2020}, each object is cropped by a square window and resized to various scales.
 This increases the variance regarding object sizes.
-For each scaling, two specific corresponding scale levels of the FPN are selected and their feature maps are forwarded to the RPN head and RoI head, respectively.
-These augmented scales compensate for the missing scales in the sparse distribution of novel categories.
-This positive sample refinement is also employed in FSOD-UP~\cite{FSOD-UP-iccv2021} and CME~\cite{CME-cvpr2021}.
+This augmentation is also employed in FSOD-UP~\cite{FSOD-UP-iccv2021} and CME~\cite{CME-cvpr2021}.
 A similar approach is taken by Xu \etal~\cite{FSSP-ieee2021} (FSSP), where in an auxiliary branch the objects are augmented regarding scale and translation, as shown in~\autoref{fig:augmentation-fssp}.
-Only one object is extracted and most background pixels are set to zero to force the network to focus on this foreground object.

-Zhang \etal~\cite{Halluc.-cvpr2021} (Halluc.) introduce a hallucinator network that learns to generate additional examples for novel categories $\Cnovel$.
-Therefore, for features in the RoI head, a hallucinator network learns the shared within-class feature variation from base categories $\Cbase$.
-For novel categories $\Cnovel$, this hallucinator creates additional features in the RoI head based on the observed feature and the learned parameters.
-Therefore, the features in the RoI head $\featRoI$ of novel category samples are augmented by leveraging the shared within-class feature variation from base categories $\Cbase$.
-The set of augmented features in the RoI head is used as additional training examples for novel categories $\Cnovel$.
+Zhang \etal~\cite{Halluc.-cvpr2021} (Halluc.) introduce a hallucinator network that learns to generate additional training examples for novel categories $\Cnovel$.
+To achieve this, the features in the RoI head $\featRoI$ of novel category samples are augmented by leveraging the shared within-class feature variation from base categories $\Cbase$.

+Kaul \etal~\cite{LVC-cvpr2022} (LVC) show in their experiments that data augmentation, i.e., color jittering, random cropping, mosaicing, and dropout for the extracted features for each ROI, significantly improves the performance.
 Sun \etal~\cite{FSCE_FSOD-cvpr2021} (FSCE) describe the similarity between the augmentation with several random image crops and multiple RoI proposals from the RPN.
-Thus, increasing the number of proposed RoIs per novel category instance as described in Sec.~\ref{subsec:rpnModifications} is also increasing the variance of novel categories as it resembles random cropping augmentation.
+Thus, increasing the number of proposed RoIs per novel category instance as described in \autoref{subsec:rpnModifications} is also increasing the variance of novel categories as it resembles random cropping augmentation.
 According to \cite{Halluc.-cvpr2021}, increasing the variance of novel categories primarily benefits the extreme few-shot scenario with very few samples $K$ per novel category.